 WSD cumulative interference

-In this section, we consider the possibility of multiple interference due to WSD transmitters, assuming a WSD transmitter density, , of 1 to 10 WSD base stations per pixel as determined in section 2.3 above (and also = 17 to give a potential upper limit).
+In this section, it is considered the possibility of multiple interference due to WSD transmitters, assuming a WSD transmitter density, , of 1 to 10 WSD base stations per pixel (and also = 17 to give a potential upper limit).

-We consider a constellation consisting of 9 pixels (100 m x 100 m) as shown in Figure 54.
-For simplicity of explanation, in Figure 54 we simply consider = 5 WDS base stations per pixel (the same pictorial representation could be made for any number of WSDs by increasing or decreasing the number of points to ).
+It is considered a constellation consisting of 9 pixels (100 m x 100 m) as shown in Figure 27.
+For simplicity of explanation, in Figure 27 it was considered = 5 WDS base stations per pixel (the same pictorial representation could be made for any number of WSDs by increasing or decreasing the number of points to ).

-We choose a DTTB receive site at the centre of the central pixel (indicated by the star).
-We place a WSD 20 m in front of the star to represent a single WSD interferer.
-We choose - 1 = 4 other WSD sites within the central pixel in a random manor.
-WSD sites are chosen only if they are separated by 20 m or more from the DTTB receive site.
-To get ‘representative’ results, we consider 1 000 000 random distributions of the possible - 1 WSD sites.
+A DTT receive site is located at the centre of the central pixel (indicated by the star).
+A WSD is placed at 20 m in front of the star to represent a single WSD interferer.
+It were choosed ( - 1 = 4) other WSD sites within the central pixel in a random manor.
+WSD sites are chosen only if they are separated by 20 m or more from the DTT receive site.
+To get ‘representative’ results, let’s consider 1 000 000 random distributions of the possible - 1 WSD sites.

 For a given Monte Carlo trial, a random distribution of - 1 WSD transmitters is selected within the central pixel (see the small blue ‘circles’); the same relative distribution of the WSDs is positioned within each of the other 8 pixels (see the small red ‘circles’).
-This gives us an approximate WSD ‘network structure’ with which to do calculations.
+This gives an approximate WSD ‘network structure’ with which to do calculations.
 Interference calculations (power summing the individual contributions) are carried out for each WSD distribution to determine the cumulative interference effect of the WSDs.
 The 8 pixels (and their WSDs) surrounding the central pixel are included to ensure that the full effects of cumulative WSD interference are reflected.

 The eirps of the WSDs are chosen so that the limiting median nuisance power, Pnuis_lim, at 20 m distance is Pnuis_lim = -106.73 dBm (from section 3.1 above).
 Recall that Pnuis_lim = Prx_perm + PRi – [POL, DIR].
 Prx_perm is the limiting permissible power occurring 20 m away from the WSD at a potential DTTB receive antenna , PRi is the relevant adjacent channel protection ratio.